bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Variables and groups
 ====================

 Now that all important commands have been seen, it is time to add some variables inside the inventory, and play with groups.

 Adding variables
 ----------------

 We are going to add few variables, at different positions in the inventories.

-Create file /etc/ansible/inventory/group_vars/all/my_ship.yml with the following content:
+Create file /etc/ansible/inventory/group_vars/all/my_ship.yml with the following
+content:

 .. code-block:: yaml

+  destination: Deliani
   my_ship:
     model: USP Talon Light Fighter
     price: 6000 # in cr